Sturgulewska/Sturgulewska/README.md

 ### <h3 align="center">Hi 👋, I am Anna</h3>
 <h4 align="center"> My strongest programing skills are Java, Spring Boot and MySQL.
 I am interested in projects that are developed in various technologies.
+  Recently I have started to interest of software testing.
+My goal is to develop testing knowlage and technical skills.
 I am looking for my first job in the IT world.
   </h4>

 - 👨‍💻 All of my projects are available at: https://github.com/Sturgulewska?tab=repositories